Laser cutters sold on Amazon and elsewhere are cheap, fun—and dangerous

-Once upon a time, an aircraft pilot looking down towards the ground saw only the distant twinkling lights of homes and cities.
-But pilots have had an unfortunate high-tech worry for many years: powerful, handheld laser pointers.
+Once upon a time, an aircraft pilot looking down toward the ground saw only the distant twinkling lights of homes and cities.
+But pilots have had an unfortunate high-tech worry for many years: powerful handheld laser pointers.
 These devices can produce a beam that’s both focused and powerful enough to reach a pilot’s line of sight, either directly—or, more typically—by reflecting within a cabin.
 Such a beam can temporarily blind or disorient the person guiding a plane.

 Because of this risk, authorities on the ground, the FAA, and electronics resellers have all issued warnings for these pointers.
 They’re regulated under the Federal Drug Administration’s purview, which assigns each laser product a class number from 1 to 4—from exceedingly safe to rather dangerous without special care and training.